 The different processes that prevent species from mating with each other are known generally as the mechanisms of reproductive isolation.
 The zoologist Ernst Mayr divided the mechanisms of reproductive isolation into two main categories: pre-zygotic and post-zygotic mechanisms.
 Pre-zygotic mechanisms act before the fertilization of a zygote while post-zygotic mechanisms act after the fertilization of the zygote.
 Pre-zygotic isolation mechanisms include the incompatibility of two species’ reproductive organs or differences in the mating cycles of two species.
 Post-zygotic mechanisms would include the non-viability of zygotes or the sterility of hybrid offspring.

 Behavioral isolation, then, can be described as a pre-zygotic mechanism by which species are reproductively isolated from others due to differences in behavior.
 An extremely simple example of behavioral isolation would be the existence of mating rituals.
-Several species of organisms have mating rituals that include elaborate dances, displays of affection, and in some cases gift giving.
+Several species of organisms have mating rituals that include elaborate dances, displays of affection, the release of pheromones, and in some cases gift giving.
 These behaviors act as powerful barriers to reproductive by reducing the pool of potential mates to only those organisms that are able to perform those behaviors.
 Behavioral isolation differs from other forms of reproductive isolation in that the main mechanism that limits reproduction is the behavior of organisms, not genetics or geographical location.

 Several experiments have shown that different selection pressures can result in increased levels of behavioral isolation between different species.
 In a widely cited study by K.F Koopman published in 1950, Koopman demonstrated that by simulating the effects of natural selection on populations of flies, he could significantly reduce the amount of interspecific mating in subsequent generations of flies.
 Koopman initially took 2 separate but closely related species of Drosophila flies, D. pseudoobscure and D. persimilis and stored equal numbers of males and female specimens together.

 Initially, almost half of the offspring created by the flies were hybrid organisms.
 By subsequently removing the hybrid flies from each generation of specimens, thus mimicking the processes of natural selection, Koopman found that by the 10th generation of specimens, almost all the flies were co-specific.
-These findings confirmed the hypothesis that selection pressure such as the non-viability of hybrid offspring can increase behavioral isolation between two species.
+These findings confirm the hypothesis that selection pressure such as the non-viability of hybrid offspring can increase behavioral isolation between two species.

 What Role Does Behavioral Isolation Play in Evolution?